 /etc/magic file (used by the Linux shell to determine file types) to the tee command, which then splits

 wc’s output in two directions, and sends it to the terminal display and the

 magic_count.txt file.
 For the tee command, imagine the letter T. The bottom part of the letter is the initial data, and the top part is the data being split in two different directions (standard output and the terminal).

 Multiple pipes can be used to redirect output across multiple commands and/or filters.

-Learning how to use the redirection capabilities built into the Linux command line can be a bit daunting, but you are well on your way to mastering this skillset after completing this tutorial.
-Now that you have seen the basics of how redirections and pipes work, you’ll be able to begin your foray into the world of shell scripting, which makes frequent use of the programs and patterns highlighted in this guide.
+Learning how to use the redirection capabilities built into the Linux command line is a crucial skill.
+Now that you have seen the basics of how redirections and pipes work, you’ll be able to begin your journey into the world of shell scripting, which makes frequent use of the programs and patterns highlighted in this guide.

 Searching for specific commands, or for something that you would like to do in the command line (e.g. “delete all files in a directory that begin with an uppercase letter”) can also prove helpful when you need to accomplish a specific task using the command line.

 Join our DigitalOcean community of over a million developers for free!
 Get help and share knowledge in our Questions & Answers section, find tutorials and tools that will help you grow as a developer and scale your project or business, and subscribe to topics of interest.Sign up